jonsag/ardHydroponic/README.md

 The second line on the LCD will show the variable name.
 Line three will show the value stored in EEPROM.
-Line four will show the new value you step upp and down.
+Line four will show the new value you step up and down.

 Also lines three and four will show pH and TDS when applicable.